Customer targeting consist of identifying those persons that are more prone to a specific product or service.

-The objective of testing analysis is to evaluate the generalization performance of the neural network.
-The standard way to do this is to compare the outputs of the neural network against data that it has never seen before, the testing instances.
+The objective of the testing analysis is to evaluate the generalization performance of the neural network.
+The standard way to do this is to compare the neural network outputs against data that it has never seen before, the testing instances.

 A commonly used method to test a neural network is the ROC curve.

-One of the parameters that can be obtained from this chart is the area under the curve (AUC).
-The closer to 1 area under curve, the better the classifier.
+One of the parameters obtained from this chart is the area under the curve (AUC).
+The closer to 1 is the area under the curve, the better is the classifier.
 In this case, the area under the curve takes a high value: AUC = 0.80.

 The binary classification tests provide us with useful information for testing the performance of a binary classification problem:

-The classification accuracy takes a high value, which means that the prediction is good for a large amount of cases.
+The classification accuracy takes a high value, which means that the prediction is suitable for many cases.

-The second one is another graphical aid that shows the advantage of using a predictive model against randomness.
+The second is another visual aid that shows the advantage of using a predictive model against randomness.
 The next picture depicts the cumulative gain for the current example.

-As we can see, this chart shows that by calling only the half of the clients, we can achieve more than the 80% of the positive responses.
+As we can see, this chart shows that by calling only half of the clients, we can achieve more than 80% of the positive responses.

 The conversion rates for this problem are depicted in the following chart.

 We can predict which clients have more probability of buying the product by calculating the neural network outputs.
-For that we need to know the input variables for each new client.
+We need to know the input variables for each new client.

 The mathematical expression represented by the neural network is written below.
 It takes all the features of a customer to produce the output prediction.
 The information is propagated in a feed-forward fashion for classification problems through the scaling, perceptron, and probabilistic layers.
 This expression can be exported anywhere.